 Please join us for a monthly series of Community Health Talks by our very own Stanford CARE Faculty!
 Community Health Talks present the exciting opportunity for anyone to learn about cutting edge medical technology, social disparities in health, precision medicine, and much more.

-June 8th, 2021, 7 PM PST
+October 12th, 2021, 7 PM PST

 Gastric cancer is the third leading cause of cancer-related death worldwide and disproportionately impacts ethnic minorities, including Asian Americans.
 Andrew Li, MD, will provide an overview of gastric cancer, its development, and the role of the immune system and microenvironment in the progression from chronic inflammation to gastric cancer.

 Dr. Andrew Li, MD is a fellow in the division of Gastroenterology and Hepatology at the Stanford University School of Medicine.
 His research interests are in gastrointestinal cancers, precision medicine, and therapeutic endoscopic procedures.

 Anti-Asian Violence and Discrimination: What to Do? with Dr. Rona Hu

 September 14th, 2021, 7 PM PST